AndrewFreemantle/fatlemon.co.uk/_posts/2012/2012-01-08-gravatar-htmlhelper-for-asp-net-mvc.md

 and that's it!
 The helper method is progressively overloaded, so you need only supply the minimum parameters to get the Gravatar you're after.

 Comments and suggestions are welcome here or on the [projects issue tracker over at GitHub](https://github.com/AndrewFreemantle/Gravatar-HtmlHelper/issues "Gravatar-HtmlHelper - Issue tracker at GitHub").
-I hope you find it useful  <i class="fa fa-smile-o"></i>
+I hope you find it useful 🙂

  [1]: http://en.gravatar.com/site/implement/images/libraries/ "Gravatar.com - Libraries, Plugins, Applications, HOWTOs, etc"
  [2]: http://www.gravatar.com/ "Gravatar - A Globally Recognized Avatar"